benparsons/matrix-notes/2019-06-nio-article/nio-article.md

 `sync_response` [can contain multitudes](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-sync), depending on the rooms this user is part of, or has been part of. `sync_response.rooms.join` contains updates for the rooms which the current user is "joined to" (meaning, is a member of.)

-Within for of these joined rooms, we are (perhaps!) most interested in the events on the timeline.
+Of these joined rooms, we are (perhaps!) most interested in the events on the timeline.
 These are stored in `timeline.events`, see below:

 ```python
 if len(sync_response.rooms.join) > 0: